GenBench/genbench_cbt_2023/src/genbench/tasks/blm_tasks/alt_atl_type_I_train/doc.md

 }

 ## Data Source
 The dataset was automatically generated based on manually selected seeds and predefined sentence templates.
 The dataset contains a single verb alternation.
+Compared to the 'alt_atl' task, the training data for this subtask has minimal lexical variation both among the sentences in the input sequence, and between the input and output sentences.

 ## Limitations and Bias
 The sentences and the sequence of sentences for each dataset have a prescribed structure.